 IT’S A BEST BUY BECAUSE:

-The Hybrid only comes in one rather basic trim level, Android Auto connectivity is not yet available, and the hatchback body style prioritizes sporty looks over cargo room and rear-seat passenger space.
+The Hybrid only comes in one rather basic trim level, the hatchback body style prioritizes sporty looks over cargo room and rear-seat passenger space, and the sport-tuned Apex Edition sedan suffers from a harsh ride.

-The Corolla is built on Toyota’s TNGA (for Toyota New Global Architecture) platform, which also underpins the Toyota C-HR and the latest-generation Toyota Prius.
+The Corolla is built on Toyota’s TNGA (for Toyota New Global Architecture) platform, which also underpins the new-for-2022 Toyota Corolla Cross small SUV and the latest-generation Toyota Prius.

 WHAT IS IT?

 The Corolla is Toyota’s compact car, and it’s available in 4-door-sedan or 4-door-hatchback form.
 Sedan trim levels ascend through L, LE, SE, XLE and XSE models, while the sedan-only Hybrid comes solely in LE trim.
 The Corolla Hatchback comes only in SE and XSE form.
 A specially trimmed Nightshade model based on the SE trim level is available for both the hatchback and sedan.
+A sporty Apex Edition variant of the SE and XSE sedan comes with a sport-tuned suspension, unique wheels, and exclusive body kit.
 L, LE, and XLE Corollas are powered by a 1.8-liter 4-cylinder that makes 139 horsepower; SE and XSE get a 169-hp 2.0-liter four, while the Hybrid has a 1.8-liter 4-cylinder paired with two electric motors for a total output of 121 horsepower.
 The 2.0 engine offers the choice of a 6-speed manual or CVT automatic transmission; the others are CVT-only.
 Toyota’s Safety Sense 2.0 suite of high-tech safety features is standard on all Corollas; it includes forward collision warning and mitigation with pedestrian detection, lane-departure warning and mitigation, adaptive cruise control with stop-and-go functionality, automatic high beams, lane-keep assist, and road-sign assist.
-Available features include Apple CarPlay and Amazon Alexa Connectivity, keyless access and starting, wireless smartphone charging, heated front seats, and adaptive headlights.
+Available features include Apple CarPlay, Android Auto, and Amazon Alexa Connectivity; keyless access and starting; wireless smartphone charging; heated front seats; and adaptive headlights.

 The Corolla is EPA-rated at 30 mpg city/38 mpg highway with the 1.8-liter engine.
 The 2.0-liter engine is rated at 31 city/40 highway with the CVT and 29/36 with the 6-speed manual transmission.
-The XLE and XSE trim levels 1-2 mpg lower, due in part to their larger wheels.
+The XLE, XSE, and Apex Edition trim levels are 1-2 mpg lower, due in part to their larger wheels.
 The Corolla Hybrid is rated at 53 city/52 highway.
-During Consumer Guide® evaluation, an XSE sedan returned 36.5 mpg in a test that consisted of 70 percent highway driving, a manual-transmission XSE hatchback averaged 28.1 in 60 percent city driving, and a Hybrid averaged 53.4 mpg in 65 percent highway driving.
+During Consumer Guide® evaluation, an XSE sedan returned 36.5 mpg in a test that consisted of 70 percent highway driving, a manual-transmission XSE hatchback averaged 28.1 in 60-percent city driving, and a Hybrid averaged 53.4 mpg in 65-percent highway driving.
 Corollas use regular-grade gas.

 VALUE IN CLASS

 The Toyota Corolla has long had a reputation for practicality and reliability, but excitement?
 Not so much.
-However, the redesigned Corolla lineup is notably more dynamic than before, in terms of both styling and feel behind the wheel.
-Even though it is only offered in a single lower-line trim, the Hybrid model deserves special mention for its smooth powertrain, excellent fuel economy, and affordable purchase price—its MSRP of $23,100 is $1100 cheaper than that of the entry-level Toyota Prius.
+However, the current Corolla lineup is notably more dynamic than before, in terms of both styling and feel behind the wheel.
+Even though it is only offered in a single lower-line trim, the Hybrid model deserves special mention for its smooth powertrain, excellent fuel economy, and affordable purchase price—its MSRP of $23,650 is almost $900 cheaper than that of the entry-level Toyota Prius.

 |BODY STYLES||4-Door Sedan, 4-Door Hatchback|